-We continue to review our approach to governance and how the views of stakeholders are represented in our oversight of the business.
+The Company continues to review our approach to governance and how the views of stakeholders are represented in our oversight of the business.
 The Company's corporate governance policies and procedures will continue to be reviewed regularly and may change further as its business develops and in response to any additional regulatory or other relevant guidance.

+Myles Campion

-Myles Campion Executive Chairman
+Executive Chairman 31 October 2022